-He turned out to be John from Australia, who traveling with his friend Lex.
+He turned out to be John from Australia, who travelling with his friend Lex.

 My previous assessment that he might be worth listening to was proven true very quickly.

-If I tell you that he had been shot in Laos and that this was the least significant of his stories, that will give you a clue to how Sunday afternoon and evening unfolded into a riotous regalia of tall tales and various people needing to be unfolded out of their chairs and then rolled into their beds.
+If I tell you that he had been shot in Laos and that this was the least significant of his stories, that will give you a clue to how Sunday unfolded into a riotous regalia of tall tales, with various people needing to be unfolded out of their chairs and then rolled into their beds.

 Sunday night inevitably turned into Monday morning and a tough ascent out of Villafranca in the direction of El Cid’s Burgos.

 It was in range, feeling as good as I did, with blisters under control and with a compliant Left Foot.

 But events overtook the hubris of another ambitious long walk.

 I’d quickly reached the top of the next hill and was alone in silently paying tribute at a monument to 300 victims of the Spanish Civil War, murdered for their adherence to an intellectual concept, when Martin from Germany stumbled up the hill and collapsed next to me.

 He said he’d been bitten by something and thought he was having an allergic reaction.